 For those with an undeniable sweet tooth, The Lincoln Apartment Bakery is a hidden gem tucked away in a beautiful red-brick loft kitchen in the Griffintown neighborhood.
 Classes at this ‘boutique baking school’ are focused on simple, delicious desserts (and breadmaking) – perfect for beginner bakers, families, and competent bakers who want to pick up extra tips and tricks.
 The feel is relaxed and intimate, and the 2-hour themed workshops such as “Chocolate Heaven” and “Pretty Pies” are all hands-on, and will have you mixing, sifting, and frosting your way to the much-anticipated tasting session at the end.
 Classes ($45-$74) are in English (French available) and everyone goes home with a box full of freshly baked treats.

-If you’re already skilled at the sweet stuff however, and have decided to up your pastry game (and your French skills), then you’ll want to be in the front row at the “serious amateurs” classes at renowned pâtisserie Maison Christian Faure.
-Each 6-hour workshop ($250) features one dessert and is a tantalising introduction to professional pastry techniques.
+If you’re already pretty skilled at the sweet stuff however, and have decided to up your pastry game (and your French skills), then you’ll want to be in the front row at the “serious amateurs” classes at renowned fine patisserie Maison Christian Faure.
+You’ll love the historic 17th-century house, where you’ll spend 6 hours both observing a demonstration by the chef and trying your hand at the dessert of the day.
+Classes are $250, for a tantalising introduction to professional pastry techniques.

 After all that, you’ll definitely want to pick up a few tools of the trade, and you’ll be inspired and impressed by the selection at Les Touilleurs – a beautiful store that could double as a gourmet-inspired art gallery.
-Les Touilleurs also host cooking workshops ($95-$110) Monday, Tuesday and Wednesday evenings, and there are plenty to choose from, especially if your French kitchen vocab is up to scratch (which it should be by now!)
+Les Touilleurs also hosts cooking workshops ($95-$110) Monday, Tuesday and Wednesday evenings, and there are plenty to choose from, especially if your French kitchen vocab is up to scratch (which it should be by now!).